Feiny/STAM/README.md

 ![图1-STAM](https://user-images.githubusercontent.com/7081243/208272511-42718937-3272-4729-9759-3fcd483840e2.jpg)
 -----
 ### 1) de novo transcriptome reconstruction
-The raw sequencing reads (PacBio subreads) were processed by ccs to generate polished circular consensus sequence (CCS reads), then used for primer removal and demultiplexing using lima to generate full-length reads; The full-length reads were refined by trimming of PolyA tail and artificial concatemer removal using IsoSeq3 (https://github.com/PacificBiosciences/IsoSeq) and generated full-length, non-concatemer reads (FLNC reads); Two SMRT cells FLNC reads were merged and clustered to generate polished transcript isoforms (HQ transcripts).
+The raw sequencing reads (PacBio subreads) were processed by ccs to generate polished circular consensus sequence (CCS reads), then used for primer removal and demultiplexing using lima to generate full-length reads; The full-length reads were further refined by trimming PolyA tail and artificial concatemer using IsoSeq3 (https://github.com/PacificBiosciences/IsoSeq) to generate full-length, non-concatemer reads (FLNC reads); Two SMRT cells FLNC reads were merged and clustered to generate polished transcript isoforms (HQ transcripts).
 ##### a.
 Generate CCS reads
 ``` bash
 ccs P10-46-1.subreads.0.bam P10-46-1.ccs.bam